-Non-Negotiable needs—or deal-breakers as some call it—are the foundation that drives your relationships.
+Non-negotiables—or deal-breakers, as some call it—are the foundation that drives your relationships.
 Whether it's your career, your family, a love interest; deal-breakers are the fishbowl to any successful relationship.

-Let me clarify.
+Allow me to clarify.

-However, non-negotiable needs are the things you REQUIRE in life, for yourself, and from other people.
+When I use the term 'needs', I'm not referencing neediness or clinginess; that's a whole different story.
+Non-negotiable needs are the things you REQUIRE in life—for yourself—and from other people.
 After all, it's your life, you get to pick and choose how people treat you, and what you want and don't want.
-That's the way it works.
+Yes, that's the way it works.

-Long haul, compromising on your non-negotiables will only make you unhappy, and sadly, it's also the reason many relationships fail.
+Long haul, compromising your non-negotiables will only make you unhappy, and sadly, it's also the reason many relationships fail.